Skip to Main Navigation

 • OneSouthAsia

 South Asia is one of the most vulnerable regions to hydrometeorological and climate shocks.
 The transboundary nature of weather patterns calls for a regional perspective and cooperation in strengthening hydromet services and disaster resilience in the region.
 With RAP support, the South Asia Hydromet Forum (SAHF)—established in 2018—sustains regional engagement to promote collaboration and enhance capacity at the regional and sub-regional levels towards improving hydromet, and early warning and climate services in South Asia.
-Since 2018, three SAHF meets have convened hydromet professionals from the region, leading to the formation of the SAHF Executive Council in 2019 and a weekly Forecasters Forum (with over 80 weekly meetings held as of September 2023).
+As a catalyst for regional engagement, the South Asia Hydromet Forum organizes conferences—most recently the South Asia Hydromet Forum IV – "Unlocking Regional Synergies" in Colombo, Sri Lanka, in February, 2024.
+Since 2018, the four SAHF meets have convened over 650 hydromet professionals from the region, leading to the formation of the SAHF Executive Council in 2019 and a weekly Forecasters Forum (with over 108 weekly meetings held as of March 2024).

 • The World Bank

 Bangladesh and India—the two countries that share the delta—are working to restore these long-defunct water channels.
 In addition, landlocked Nepal and Bhutan are also starting to harness the potential of the waterways to gain easier access to Bangladesh and India, as well as to ports on the Bay of Bengal.
-RAP is supporting an active water resources management dialogue between Assam, Bangladesh, and Bhutan, complementing two ongoing World Bank investment projects, and the formulation for a regional transboundary water management project.
+RAP is supporting an active water resources management dialogue between Assam, Bangladesh, and Bhutan, complementing two ongoing World Bank investment projects.

 • The World Bank